datanav/docs/configuration.rst

    * - ``whitelist``
      - List<String>
-     - The names of the properties (columns) to include when inserting rows into the target tablke.
+     - Deprecated.
+The names of the properties (columns) to include when inserting rows into the target tablke.
 If there is a ``blacklist`` also specified, the whitelist will be filtered against the contents of the blacklist.
      -
      -